NASA-IMPACT/csdap-delivery-auth/README.md

 1. You will receive an email with your username and temporary password.
 Separately, you will receive configuration details for your environment.
 1. Install the AWS CLI tool for your environment: https://aws.amazon.com/cli/
-1. Install this tool: `pip install https://github.com/NASA-IMPACT/csdap-delivery-auth/archive/main.zip`
+1. Install this tool: `pip3 install --user https://github.com/NASA-IMPACT/csdap-delivery-auth/archive/main.zip`
 1. Copy `.env.template` into a new file called `.env` and populate it with the configuration provided to you in Step #1.

 ## Set up your account